ui/stamps-api-docs/source/customer_api.rst

-registration_method          No          :ref:`Registration method <Registration Method>` code, defaults to `API` registering_employee_code    No          String indicating employee code, will create a new employee if not exists generate_default_password    No          Boolean, whether to generate a random, default password for the member, defaults to `true`
+registration_method          No          :ref:`Registration method <Registration Method>` code, defaults to `API` registering_employee_code    No          String indicating employee code, will create a new employee if not exists generate_default_password    No          Boolean, whether to generate a random, default password for the member, defaults to `true` allow_whatsapp_marketing     No          Boolean, whether to allow whatsapp marketing, defaults to `true` allow_newsletters            No          Boolean, whether to allow newsletters, defaults to `true`
 ============================ =========== =========================

 Example of API call request using cURL: